All posts

 Vendor Contract Red Flags: 5 Clauses That Lock You In Forever

 Vendor contracts — software subscriptions, managed services, equipment maintenance, security systems, professional services retainers — are the contracts businesses sign the fastest and read the least.
 The sales process is smooth.
 The pricing is easy to understand.
-The contract arrives as a PDF attachment at 4pm the day before go-live, and you sign it.
+The contract arrives as a PDF attachment at 4pm the day before go-live, and gets signed.

-That contract is not the deal your sales rep described.
-It's the deal their legal team wrote, built to protect the vendor's revenue stream for as long as possible at whatever price they choose.
+That contract is not the deal the sales rep described.
+It's the deal the vendor's legal team wrote, built to protect the vendor's revenue stream for as long as possible at whatever price the vendor chooses.
 Some of what's in it is standard.
-Some of it will cost you far more than the purchase price if you sign without reading it.
+Some of it can cost the customer far more than the purchase price.

-Here are five clauses we see in vendor contracts that, individually or together, lock customers in permanently — and what to do about each one before you sign.
+Below are five clauses that appear regularly in vendor contracts and that, individually or together, lock customers in permanently — along with how negotiated versions of each clause commonly differ.

-1. Auto-Renewal With a Notice Window You'll Miss
+1. Auto-Renewal With a Notice Window That's Easy to Miss

 Auto-renewal provisions are in nearly every vendor contract.
-That's not the red flag — the red flag is a short notice window combined with a long renewal term.
+The renewal mechanism itself is not the red flag — the red flag is a short notice window combined with a long renewal term.
 The clause typically looks like this:

 "This Agreement shall automatically renew for successive one-year terms unless either party provides written notice of non-renewal no less than 90 days prior to the expiration of the then-current term."

 On a 12-month contract signed in January, the non-renewal window opens in September and closes in October.
-If you miss it — if the contract renews without you noticing — you're locked in for another 12 months starting in January.
-Most companies discover they've auto-renewed when the January invoice arrives, which is 3 months too late.
+If that window passes — if the contract renews without anyone noticing — the customer is locked in for another 12 months starting in January.
+Most companies discover the auto-renewal when the January invoice arrives, which is 3 months too late.

 The math matters here.
 Enterprise software contracts at $3,000–$15,000/year that auto-renew represent real money.
-A company managing 8–10 vendor relationships with 90-day notice windows has a sustained administrative burden just to avoid unwanted renewals.
+A company managing 8–10 vendor relationships with 90-day notice windows carries a sustained administrative burden just to track when each non-renewal window opens and closes.

-What to push for: Reduce the notice window to 30 days.
-Add language requiring the vendor to send a renewal notice 60 days before the renewal date.
-Many SaaS vendors will accept this — it's easier to keep a customer who knows renewal is coming than to recover one who felt trapped by a renewal they didn't catch.
-Put renewal dates in your calendar the day you sign.
+How negotiated versions commonly differ: Notice windows are frequently shortened to 30 days.
+Negotiated versions also commonly require the vendor to send a renewal notice 60 days before the renewal date.
+Many SaaS vendors accept these modifications — keeping a customer who knows renewal is coming is easier than recovering one who felt trapped by a renewal they didn't catch.

 2. Early Termination Fee Equal to the Remaining Contract Value

 Most vendor contracts include an early termination provision.
-The question is what it costs.
-The version that locks you in is one where the early termination fee equals the full remaining balance on the contract — not a flat penalty, not a percentage, but every dollar you would have paid if you'd stayed through the end of the term.
+The variable is what it costs.
+The version that locks the customer in is one where the early termination fee equals the full remaining balance on the contract — not a flat penalty, not a percentage, but every dollar that would have been paid if the contract ran through the end of the term.

 "In the event Customer terminates this Agreement prior to the end of the then-current term for any reason other than an uncured material breach by Vendor, Customer shall pay Vendor an early termination fee equal to 100% of the fees remaining for the unexpired portion of the term."

 This provision makes early termination economically identical to staying.
-You signed a 3-year managed IT services contract at $4,500/month.
-You're 8 months in and the service is consistently underperforming.
-Your early termination fee: $4,500 × 28 months = $126,000.
-You're paying $126,000 to leave a $126,000 relationship.
-The only leverage you have is to document every service failure and build a case for "uncured material breach" — which requires proving breach and giving the vendor a cure period — a process that takes months and isn't guaranteed.
+Consider a 3-year managed IT services contract at $4,500/month, 8 months in, with the service consistently underperforming.
+The early termination fee: $4,500 × 28 months = $126,000.
+The customer pays $126,000 to leave a $126,000 relationship.
+The only leverage available is to document every service failure and build a case for "uncured material breach" — which requires proving breach and giving the vendor a cure period — a process that takes months and isn't guaranteed.

 This structure is also common in equipment maintenance contracts, pest control agreements, water delivery services, and security monitoring.
 The monthly fees sound minor.
 The commitment is not.

-What to push for: Cap early termination fees at 3 months of the remaining monthly fees, or negotiate a graduated schedule — 50% of remaining fees if terminated in year one, 25% in year two, none after that.
-For any contract over 12 months, insist on a termination-for-convenience right with 60–90 days notice and a defined, proportional fee.
+How negotiated versions commonly differ: Early termination fees are frequently capped at 3 months of the remaining monthly fees, or replaced with a graduated schedule — 50% of remaining fees if terminated in year one, 25% in year two, none after that.
+For contracts over 12 months, negotiated versions commonly include a termination-for-convenience right with 60–90 days notice and a defined, proportional fee.

 3. Unilateral Price Increases With No Right to Exit

 Price escalation provisions exist in most multi-year contracts.
-The version that doesn't lock you in allows increases up to a defined cap — typically CPI or a fixed percentage — with the right to terminate if the increase exceeds the cap.
-The version that locks you in allows increases at the vendor's discretion with no right to exit if you disagree.
+The version that doesn't lock the customer in allows increases up to a defined cap — typically CPI or a fixed percentage — with the right to terminate if the increase exceeds the cap.
+The version that locks the customer in allows increases at the vendor's discretion with no right to exit if the customer disagrees.

 "Vendor reserves the right to adjust pricing at any time upon 30 days written notice to Customer.
 Customer's continued use of the Services following such notice constitutes acceptance of the adjusted pricing."

 That's not a price escalation provision — it's a blank check.
-The vendor can raise prices by 40% with 30 days notice, and your "acceptance" is automatic if you keep using the service.
+The vendor can raise prices by 40% with 30 days notice, and "acceptance" is automatic if the customer keeps using the service.
 Switching costs mean most customers absorb increases they wouldn't accept from a new vendor.

-What to push for: Cap annual increases at the lesser of CPI or 5%.
-Add language specifying that increases exceeding the cap give you the right to terminate with 30 days notice, with no early termination fee.
-Lock pricing for the initial term entirely if the vendor won't agree to a cap.
+How negotiated versions commonly differ: Annual increases are frequently capped at the lesser of CPI or 5%.
+Negotiated versions also commonly add language specifying that increases exceeding the cap give the customer the right to terminate with 30 days notice and no early termination fee.
+When the vendor won't agree to a cap, pricing is sometimes locked entirely for the initial term.

 4. Unilateral Right to Modify Agreement Terms